Skip to content

 Does my postcode affect my car insurance premiums?

 Yes, your postcode is likely to affect the cost of your car insurance policy.
-This is because different postcodes in different regions of the UK will have varying risk profiles, and insurers factor in your postcode alongside a number of other details to calculate your individual risk.
+This is because different postcodes in different regions of the UK will have varying risk profiles due to things like crime rates and accident data.

-They use this to calculate how likely you are to make a claim - and the more likely you are to claim the higher your insurance costs will be.
+They combine these factors to calculate how likely you are to make a claim - and the more likely you are to claim the higher your insurance costs could be.

 How does my location and postcode affect my car insurance?